-\$6,670,000 Special Assessment Revenue Bonds, Series 1998 one final principal installment of \$180,000 in May 2019 in accordance with the redemption schedule.
+\$3,130,000 Special Assessment Refunding Revenue Bonds, Series 2012 one final principal installment of \$357,269 in May 2019 in accordance with the redemption schedule.
 Interest is due semi-annually on May 1 and November 1 of each year until redemption or maturity.
-Interest rate is 5.200%.

-Total long-term debt 180,000 Less current installments of bonds payable (180,000) Revenue bonds payable less current installments \$ -
+Interest rate is 1.77%. \$4,405,000 Special Assessment Refunding Revenue Bonds, Series 2013 principal installments ranging from \$170,000 to \$255,000 through May 2032 in accordance with the redemption schedule.
+Interest is due semi- \$ 357,269 annually on May 1 and November 1 of each year until redemption or 2 0 6 5 000 maturity.
+Interest rate is 3.04%. - 2,965,000 Total long-term bond debt 3,322,269 Less current installments of bonds payable (527,269) Long-term debt less current installments \$ 2,795,000

 The Special Assessment Revenue Bonds are secured by a lien and pledge of revenues under the indentures, which are derived by the District through levy and collection on land within the District specifically benefited.
 These bonds are additionally secured by amounts on deposit in the funds and accounts created pursuant to the indentures.
-The annual requirements to amortize the principal and interest of all revenue bonds payable as of September 30, 2018, are as follows:
+The annual requirements to amortize the principal and interest of all revenue bonds payable as of September 30 of each year are as follows: